GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Size almost always involves complexity, and complexity confuses programmers.
-Confused programmers, in turn, introduce mistakes (bugs) into programs.
+> ### A team of highly competent programmers who are also highly territorial, egotistical politicians will fail while a team of equally competent programmers, who are also egoless, cooperative, team players will succeed.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts